creitve/vgrepo/README.md

 }
 ```

-Well done.
 Now you can use `http://localhost:8080/boxname` in the `config.vm.box_url` parameter.

 ## Usage